 Because the source of the organic substances that caused the smell was a mystery to them, the duo added the prefix “ichor,” which means “the blood of the gods” in Greek.
 That’s how the term petrichor was born.

 Modern scientists have conducted many studies to better understand why the smell after rain is so appealing.
 Professor Mark Buttner, the head of molecular microbiology at the John Innes Centre, is among those scientists.

 According to him, soil contains bacteria known as Actinomycetes and Streptomyces, which secretes sweet-smelling molecules called geosmin whenever it rains.

 Buttner also argues that plants release aroma-rich molecules known as terpenes into the atmosphere, which are then carried to the soil by falling raindrops.
 When all these molecules combine, their smell gets amplified, and as the raindrops hit the ground, they force the smell from the soil and into the atmosphere.

 There could be an even more intimate explanation for the petrichor meaning: The smell after rain is scientific, but what exactly sets it apart from other smells?
 Why do people find it more appealing than nearly all other natural smells?

-Well, you probably have noticed that the petrichor aroma is strongest during the first rain preceding a long dry spell.
-Our ancestors saw that as a covenant that marked the ushering in of a new dawn.
+You probably have noticed that the petrichor aroma is most robust during the first rain preceding a long dry spell.
+Our ancestors saw that as a covenant that marked the ushering of a new dawn.

-Rainy seasons brought with them plenty of food for the people and their animals, and also made game meat plentiful and easy to catch.
+Rainy seasons brought plenty of food for the people and their animals and made game meat plentiful and easy to catch.
 Anthropologists, therefore, argue that because our ancestors held rain in very high regard, they just had to love the smell that came with it.

-Modern human beings still have a unique attachment with their ancestors, their civilization notwithstanding.
-We still see rain as a source of food, and that’s why, even after everything else has evolved, our love for petrichor is still intact.
+Modern human beings still have a unique attachment to their ancestors, their civilization notwithstanding.
+We still see rain as a source of food, and that’s why our love for petrichor is still intact even after everything else has evolved.